davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 ---

-# Setting up a notebook
+# Setting up a notebook...